*New Year's Day

 (September - October) In September and October, when the rivers and waterways are in full spate, boat-racing festivals are held in several provinces that the rivers flow through.
 The best known are held in Nan, Phichit, Phitsanulok and Chumphon.

 (23 October) Held to commemorate the death of King Chulalongkorn the Great (Rama V) who passed away in 1910.

 (on the full-moon day of the 12th Thai lunar month, November) Loi Krathong is the most romantic festival of this country.
-In the evening, people gather at the waterside to float krathongs, lotus-shaped vessels lovely decorated with flowers and lit candles, as a thanksgiving and worship to the Goddess of Water.
+In the evening, people gather at the waterside to float Krathongs, lotus-shaped vessels lovely decorated with flowers and lit candles, as thanksgiving and worship to the Goddess of Water.
 Magnificent celebrations are held in Sukhothai and Chiang Mai.

 Surin Elephant Round-up